dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 Each zone has a set of static and dynamic properties that govern how it behaves.

-**Static properties:**
+**Properties:**

 - **Size** — a fixed numeric value representing the physical area of the zone.
-Size does not change during a playthrough.
-It affects the cost and yield of awareness actions: a larger zone takes more turns of Scouting to cover and each individual Scout action reveals fewer objects relative to the total number present.
+Size does not change during a playthrough and is only assigned during the POI generation once.
+It affects the cost and yield of awareness actions.
 Larger zones can also contain more objects overall.
-Size is not displayed to the player as a number but is reflected in the zone's visual scale in the POI graph and in how quickly scouting progresses.
+Size is displayed to the player as a number.

-**Dynamic properties (zone conditions):**

 - **Light level** — a value from 0% (absolute darkness) to 100% (full daylight).
 Light level affects what characters can perceive and how quickly they detect objects.
 Diurnal characters perform well at high light levels; nocturnal creatures may be comfortable around 30% but are also impaired in absolute darkness.
+In V1 Light Levels have no effect and are a placeholder.
 - **Weather effects** — conditions such as rain or sandstorm that can be applied to individual zones.
-Weather affects all objects and characters in the zone and may restrict certain actions or alter how quickly characters are detected.
+Weather affects all objects and characters in the zone and may restrict certain actions or alter how quickly these actions are performed.
+Weather effects may passivle apply status effects on characters or have a chance of applying these effects every turn.
 - **Hazard conditions** — passive conditions that apply damage probabilistically when characters perform certain actions in the zone.
 Each hazard condition specifies which actions trigger it, the probability of each damage event, and the damage value.
 Damage is rolled per action attempt, not per full action execution.
 See Section 4.9.2 for the full hazard condition model.

 ### 4.2 Living Characters and Animals

 A zone may contain any number of living characters or animals alongside static objects.
 These are full objects in the zone's object list and follow the same awareness mechanics as everything else — they may be Undiscovered, Known, or Located depending on the faction observing them.

-Living characters and animals each have a **disposition** toward every other group or faction present in the zone.
+Living characters and animals always belong to a Group (see Section 7 Groups).
+A living character can not exist in a Zone outside of a Group and a single character alwaus belongs to a Group containing that one character.
+Each Group belongs to a certain faction inside the Zone.
+Factions have a **disposition** toward every other faction present in the zone.
 Disposition is not binary.
-A character or group may be hostile toward one faction, neutral toward another, and indifferent to a third simultaneously.
+One faction may be hostile toward one faction, neutral toward another, and indifferent to a third simultaneously.
 The following dispositions are possible:

-- **Hostile** — actively seeks to harm the other group when aware of them.
-- **Neutral** — neither allied nor hostile; will not initiate conflict unprovoked but may respond if threatened.
-- **Friendly** — cooperative; shares awareness information and will not attack unless provoked.
-- **Indifferent** — unaware of or uninterested in the other group; takes no action based on their presence.
+- **Hostile**
+- **Neutral**
+- **Friendly**
+- **Allied**
+- **Indifferent**

+Allied factions share visibility and object awareness with each other i.e. each turn each factions visibility towards each object in the Zone becomes the highest value among visibilities of all allied factions towards these objects.

 Disposition is independent for each pairing.
-It is entirely possible to enter a zone and find two groups of animals already engaged in conflict that has nothing to do with the player's presence.
+It is entirely possible to enter a zone and find two groups of animals or characters already engaged in conflict that has nothing to do with the player's presence.
 The player may choose to intervene, avoid, observe, or exploit the situation.
 In future releases, NPC groups will also occupy zones and operate under the same disposition system.

 ### 4.3 Object Awareness